caoli5288/MrRSS/README.md

 </div>

 > [!NOTE]
-> MrRSS has been upgraded to **Wails v3 (alpha)**.
-This brings improved performance, built-in system tray support, and better cross-platform compatibility.
+> This project is a cross-platform application, and some features on MacOS may be limited due to system permission settings.
 If you encounter any issues, please [report them on GitHub](https://github.com/WCY-dt/MrRSS/issues).

 ---